joeyipara02/Azure-AD-Project/README.md

 ## What is a Resource Group?

 * A resource group is a way to organize everything that you are going to build in your Azure environment.
 If you want to create a network with a few vm workstations and some servers you will need a centrailzed place to store all your network devices that you want on the same network.
-This is what the resource gorup does.
-Think of it as a container and you want to store all resources to your environment in one container.
+This is what the resource group does.

 * **In order to create a resource group, we're going to click on "Resource Group".**